-For those learning to cook, first learn the basics.
+For those learning to cook, first basics.
 Today, garlic.

-When you cut a clove in half, that little part wedged within the center, the cartilage-like strip that sometimes tinges green, must be removed.
+When you cut a clove in half, that little part wedged within the center, the cartilage-like strip when green must be removed.
 In Italian this little thing the anima, the “soul” of the garlic.
 Eating it causes stomach irritations.

 Steep the garlic’s soul in boiling hot water, extract its strength to protect the life growing in this new season.